Created by Ann Biderman

-Because RAY DONOVAN isn't quite a private eye -- he's a Hollywood fixer, and as such operates as a sort of clandestine, high-priced spin doctor to the stars, not so much investigating crime as burying it.
+Because RAY DONOVAN isn’t quite a private eye — he’s more of a fixer, and as such operates as a sort of clandestine, high-priced spin doctor to the movers and shakers of Hollywood, not so much investigating crime as burying it.

-Okay, so this doesn't exactly make his clients very sympathetic, or even very compelling.
-But what's worse is that the way Ray solves their problems, which renders him not particularly likeable, either.
+Okay, so this doesn’t exactly make his clients very sympathetic, or even very compelling.
+But what’s worse is that the way Ray solves their problems leaves him not particularly likeable, either.

 Granted, he is efficient.
 Unfortunately, he’s efficient in the same way a great white shark or the AIDS virus is efficient.
 And neither of those is particularly likeable either.
 Sure, he occasionally comes up with some clever con or scam to protect his clients, but just as often he’s likely to resort to brute force.

-And while Ray's certainly got himself some style, it's mostly in the glitzy, blingy accessories he decks himself with, not in the man himself.
-Sure, he lives the high life, all designer clothes, expensive watches, guns and cars and a downtown fuck pad.
-But while he's coming off as Mr. King of Hollywood, he's got his family tucked away in the see-nothing, know-nothing middle class anonymity of an upscale suburbia.
+And while Ray’s certainly got himself some style, it’s mostly in the glitzy, blingy accessories he decks himself with, not in the man himself.
+Sure, he lives the high life, all designer clothes, expensive watches, , guns and cars and a downtown fuck pad.
+But while cutting a swath as Mr. King of Hollywood, he’s got his family tucked away in the see-nothing, know-nothing middle class anonymity of an upscale suburbia.

-The hypocrisy of the soul-searching, hand-wringing scenes where we're supposed to believe that he's a stand-up family man (despite the adultery and the lies and the fuck pad and the lack of any attempt or apparent desire to have any kind of actual relationship -- or conversation -- with his kids), just doesn't ring true.
-No matter how many post-calamity shots we see of Ray reaching for a bottle, which I guess is supposed to tell us that deep down he's hurting.
-(The nadir of this hypocrisy is the fifth season, where -- in a series of cloying flashbacks -- we're supposed to believe that Rayu is terribly broken up over the death of the same wife he's treated like shit for the past four seasons).
+The hypocrisy of the soul-searching, hand-wringing domestic scenes where we’re supposed to believe that Ray’s a stand-up family man (despite the adultery, the lies, the fuck pad and the lack of any attempt or apparent desire to have any kind of actual relationship — or conversation — with his wife or kids), just doesn’t ring true.
+No matter how many post-calamity shots we see of Ray reaching for a bottle, which I guess is supposed to tell us that deep down he’s hurting.
+(The nadir of this hypocrisy is the fifth season, where — in a series of cloying flashbacks — we’re supposed to believe that Ray is terribly broken up over the death from cancer of the same wife he’s treated like shit for the past four seasons).

-Instead, Ray comes off just as venal, self-obsessed and selfish as his clients.
-We're told he's struggling to do the right thing, but we're rarely given any evidence to prove it (arranging a play "date" for his son with a suspected pedophile?
+Instead, Ray comes off just as venal, self-absorbed and selfish as his clients.
+We’re told he’s struggling to do the right thing, but we’re rarely given any evidence to prove it (arranging a play “date” for his son with a suspected pedophile?
 Really?).
-The truth is that the hairy, beady-eyed Ray seems like just another spoiled, brutal prick; a gorilla in a nice suit; a glowering, humourless thug whose favourite weapon isn't smarts or cunning or charisma, but a baseball bat.
+The truth is that the hairy, beady-eyed Ray (played to nasty perfection by Liev Schreiber) seems like just another spoiled, brutal prick; a gorilla in a nice suit; a glowering, humourless thug whose favourite weapon isn’t smarts or cunning or charisma, but a baseball bat.

 Ray lies, he cheats, he kills.
 Sure, he has family issues.
-And some long buried psychological issues (yawn) dating back to his childhood are hinted at, with all the subtlety of a ballpeen hammer to the forehead.
-But they're all issues we've seen before -- and all done better.
-Nor did transporting the whole clan from South Boston (does Dennis Lehane get royalties?) and all their emotional baggage to LA doesn't really make any of it seem particularly fresh -- it seems more like an unintentional retooling of The Beverly Hillbillies for a newer, more jaded age; one that needs a daily dose of cheap shock-and-awe to stay focussed.
+And some long buried psychological issues (yawn) dating back to his childhood are hinted at, with all the subtlety of a sledgehammer to the forehead.
+But they’re all issues we’ve seen before — and all done better.
+Nor did transporting the whole clan from South Boston (does Dennis Lehane get royalties?) and all their emotional baggage to LA doesn’t really make any of it seem particularly fresh — it seems more like an unintentional retooling of The Beverly Hillbillies for a newer, more jaded age; one that needs a daily dose of cheap shock-and-awe to stay focussed.

 It’s the release of Ray’s father Mickey, played with punch drunk charm and a conniving, unpredictable brutality by Jon Voigt, that sets the series in motion, and adds a much needed burst of off-kilter menace to the proceedings, but most of the backstory reads off like a checklist.